kushidesign/kushi/README.md

 *(Note that the info in this section does not apply if [using `map-mode`](#using-map-mode))*

 Any css prop-value declaration can also be written as a tuple (2-element vector).<br>
-All the optional shorthand syntax listed above is valid (in the first position as css property name).<br>
+All the optional shorthand syntax listed above is valid (! but only in the first position as css property name).<br>
 By convention, such a tuple should only be used in the following cases:

 Most commonly, when using dynamic values: